top of page

 Q: Why is yawning contagious?

-A: Contagious yawning may be linked to empathy and social bonding.
-Seeing someone yawn can activate the same response in your brain.
+A: Contagious yawning may be associated with empathy and social bonding.
+Observing someone yawn can activate a similar response in the brain.

 Q: Does yawning always mean I am tired?

-A: Not always.
-Yawning often happens when your brain needs stimulation, oxygen, or cooling, even if you feel awake.
+A: Not necessarily.
+Yawning often occurs when the brain requires stimulation, oxygen, or cooling, even when awake.

 Q: Can yawning help reduce stress?